Farmer-Markus/s25rttr-android/README.md

 	git clone --recursive https://github.com/Farmer-Markus/s25rttr-android

-Then run the build_dependencies.sh script to prebuild all dependencies.
-(This could take a while) If it cannot find your ndk installation please set the NDK23 and NDK27 enviroment variables to the location.
+Then move into the `s25rttr-android` folder and run the build_dependencies.sh script to prebuild all dependencies.
+(This could take a while)
+If it cannot find your ndk installation please set the NDK23 and NDK27 enviroment variables to the location.
 Another example: